 The Luc Hoffmann Institute empowers innovators and investors to populate the ‘innovation horizon’ with new ideas and approaches, giving them wings to develop into relevant, effective and impactful projects and products.
 It does this through a process of ideation, incubation and acceleration.

-Creating the enabling conditions for new and effective approaches to emerge through innovation challenges, high-quality convenings, and challenging and refining ideas.
+Creating the enabling conditions for new and effective approaches to nature conservation to emerge through innovation challenges, high-quality convenings, and challenging and refining ideas.

 Supporting innovators and empowering them to see their ideas grow through business planning, road-testing events, and test projects.